Kin The Know

 We know that this is easier said than done though.

-'Fed is best' is a great mantra for parents that don't breastfeed.
+'Fed is best' is a great mantra for parents who don't breastfeed.

 It will help reduce breastfeeding guilt as it focuses on the infant being fed and nourished.